-The project is centered on the study of new, unexpected symmetries that emerge in different approaches aimed at exploring the meaning of gravity in the quantum regime, and is divided into three main strands:
+The project is centered on the study of new, unexpected symmetries that emerge in various approaches aimed at exploring the meaning of gravity in the quantum regime, and it is divided into three main strands:

-- The so-called “double copy relations’’ point to the existence of surprising correspondences between interactions of completely different origin and meaning, such as subnuclear forces and gravitation.
-They show that gravity can be interpreted as the product of two Yang-mills theories, at least in the sense that multiplying two scattering amplitudes in the gauge theory setup reproduces an element of the gravitational S-matrix.
-These relationships, now fully understood and formalized at tree level, extend to cover a vast range of options including theories with scalar particles only, non-linear sigma models and supersymmetric models, to form a multiplicative table of unexpected correspondences .
-However, their geometric, off-shell, understanding at the Lagrangian level, which would allow in particular to explore and test both existence and meaning of double copy relations at the level of quantum corrections, is still missing .
+- The so-called “double copy relations’’ that point to the existence of surprising correspondences between interactions of completely different origin and meaning, such as subnuclear forces and gravitation.
+They show that gravity can be interpreted as the product of two Yang–Mills theories, at least in the sense that multiplying two scattering amplitudes in the gauge theory setup reproduces an element of the gravitational S-matrix.
+These relationships, now fully understood and formalized at tree level, extend to cover a vast range of options including theories with scalar particles only, nonlinear sigma models, and supersymmetric models, to form a multiplicative table of unexpected correspondences .
+However, their geometric, off-shell understanding at the Lagrangian level, which would allow in particular exploration and test both existence and meaning of double copy relations at the level of quantum corrections, is still missing .